ironclock/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+In a future iteration, we plan to allow the user to interact with the app using the buttons on the LCD screen and display the current date's horoscope via an API.

 <img src="media/sketch3.jpg">

+***Award-winning art by Ariana Bhigroog***

 # Prep for Part 2